 “Winning the Loser’s Game by Charles Ellis was a book I read early in my career that convinced me the best path to investment success is by not trying to beat the market, but by accepting market returns, keeping costs as low as possible and ignoring the emotional impulses that can wreak havoc on our financial plans.”

-Whether it is helping clients make financial decisions that will result in the future they envision for themselves or her volunteer work educating children about financial matters, a common thread runs through Chris’s commitments: a genuine interest in using her insights, experience and expertise to help others.
+Whether it is helping clients make financial decisions or her volunteer work educating children about financial matters, a common thread runs through Chris’s commitments: a genuine interest in using her insights, experience and expertise to help others.
 “I am passionate about making a difference in my clients’ lives by helping guide them toward a financial goal that may at first seem unattainable.”
 Chris also leads the Women’s Wealth Counsel, which seeks to meet the financial needs of women.

 Chris holds a bachelor’s degree in communications from the University of Cincinnati and is a CERTIFIED FINANCIAL PLANNER™ professional.
 Chris also serves on the Board of Trustees of her alma mater’s Economics Center and sits on the executive committee of the University of Cincinnati Foundation’s Planned Giving Committee.